Interacting Quantum Observables: Categorical Algebra and Diagrammatics: Non-determinism, mixed states, and classical data flow

-\ As already mentioned in the introduction, observable structures were initially introduced under the name \emph{classical structures} in \cite{CPav} to model classical data in quantum informatic protocols.
-One of the initial goals of categorical quantum axiomatics in \cite{AC1} was indeed to provide a fully comprehensive description of both classical and quantum data in quantum informatic protocols.
-In \cite{AC1} this relied on an explicit syntactical distinction of how objects are denoted.
-In \cite{deLL,Selinger} the classical-quantum distinction was achieved in category-theoretic terms, but relied on a second `additive' monoidal structure.
-In \cite{CPav,CPaqPav} a description of classical data in terms of observable structure was proposed.
-Hence with a single concept we can account both for quantum observables, complementarity, phases, as well as classical information flow.
-To illustrate this we provide a description of the quantum teleportation protocol.
+We extend the graphical language by a construction which is formally similar to the way in which classical probabilities are described by density operators.
+Graphically, classical data and classical operations are represented by a single wire, while quantum data and quantum operations are represented by double wires.
+The passage from a double wire to a single via a dot encodes decoherence.
+This encoding:

-{\it Notation.} (!)
-In keeping with how the quantum teleportation protocol is usually depicted, we reverse our earlier convention, and read this example from bottom to top.
+is also present in Dirac notation; for a mixed state $\sum_i \omega_i |\psi_i\rangle\langle\psi_i|$ the clasical probabilistic state $(\omega_1,\ldots,\omega_n)$ occurs only once while the quantum states occur both as a ket $|\psi_i\rangle$ and as a bra $\langle\psi_i|$.
+Pure quantum operations, controlled pure quantum operations, and destructive measurements are of the forms: \bc \inlinegraphic{3.6em}{ControlOpp}, \ec respectively, where for clarity we choose to colour the classical wires in the colour of the observable structure whose classical points will encode the classical data.

-We will be very brief on the use of observable structures in order to describe classical data flow; we refer the reader to \cite{CPaqPav} for more details.
-Graphically, classical data and classical operation are represented by a single wire, while a quantum data and quantum operations are represented by double wires.
-These double wires arise via the CPM-construction of \cite{Selinger}.
-This `1 vs.~2' as `classical vs.~quantum' is also present in Dirac notation; for a mixed state $\sum_i \omega_i |\psi_i\rangle\langle\psi_i|$ the clasical probabilistic state $(\omega_1,\ldots,\omega_n)$ occurs only once while the quantum states occur both as a ket $|\psi_i\rangle$ and as a bra $\langle\psi_i|$.
+In fact, the spiders of the graphical language were initially introduced under the name \emph{classical structures} in \cite{CPav} to model classical data in quantum informatic protocols.
+Hence, in this setting, a single concept can account both for quantum observables, complementarity, phases, as well as classical information flow.
+We will be very brief on the use of spiders in order to describe classical data flow; we refer the reader to \cite{CPaqPav} for more details.